MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 Yes.
 Opt-out settings can only be modified by the user or the tenant administrator.
 They are not changed as a result of upgrades.

 ##### Q7.
-If an admin disables MyAnalytics at the tenant level, is data still collected and can users can see the insights that result from that dat in their own dashboard?
+If an admin disables MyAnalytics at the tenant level, is data still collected and can users can see that data in their dashboard?

-Administrators can configure the default setting at the tenant level for MyAnalytics.
-They cannot disable MyAnalytics at the tenant level.
+Administrators can configure the default setting for MyAnalytics at the tenant level for MyAnalytics.
+They cannot _disable_ MyAnalytics at the tenant level.
+(Also see the [following question](#q8-if-an-admin-disables-myanalytics-at-the-tenant-level-can-users-still-opt-in-afterwards).)

 ##### Q8.
 If an admin disables MyAnalytics at the tenant level, can users still opt-in afterwards?

-By taking action at the tenant level, admins are specifying a default setting.
+By taking action at the tenant level, admins are merely specifying a default setting.
 Users can then override this default setting with their own choice.

 ### MyAnalytics capabilities